LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: Experiments

-\paragraph{Retrieval Accuracy.} This metric is measured using Recall@K, which quantifies the proportion of true relevant items among the top-K retrieved results.
-This metric reflects the recall capability of the retrieval model.
+We utilize the following two metrics when conducting the quantitative evaluation. \paragraph{Retrieval Accuracy} This metric is measured using Recall@K, which quantifies the proportion of true relevant items among the top-K retrieved results and reflects the recall capability of the retrieval model.
+For video retrieval with image-based models, we adopt the \textit{average feature pooling} strategy, where frame-level embeddings are averaged into a single video-level representation before computing similarity with the caption.

-\paragraph{Retrieval Time.} This metric is measured in ms, under two configurations: (1) \textit{w/ I/O}: End-to-end time including disk read/write and network transmission, reflecting real-world deployment bottlenecks.
+\paragraph{Retrieval Time} This metric is measured in ms, under two configurations: (1) \textit{w/ I/O}: End-to-end time including disk read/write and network transmission, reflecting real-world deployment bottlenecks.
 (2) \textit{w/o I/O}: Pure computation time excluding I/O operations, such as vector similarity calculation and result ranking, used to assess algorithmic optimization potential.